Professional and short courses

 |Faculty||Science and Technology|

-This four-day course, run over a six-week period, aims to provide an overview of key tests and procedures in a blood sciences setting.
+This clinical biochemistry and haematology course provides you with an overview of key tests and procedures in a blood sciences setting.

 It covers theoretical and practical aspects, which will be delivered by University staff and practitioners.

 The course covers four sessions, running over a six-week period.
 You can book the full course or each session individually.

 The course is aimed at those with an interest in blood sciences and those currently undertaking a relevant Institute of Biomedical Sciences (IBMS) specialist diploma.

 |Clinical biochemistry 1||17 June 2017||1 day||Saturday 9.30am–4.30pm||£150||Book now|